 - Premium institutions typically require higher principal amounts

-- International education involves currency conversion risks
+- International education involves currency conversion considerations

 Student Profile

-- Academic performance can influence loan approval
+- Academic performance can influence loan approval and sanctioned amount

 - Family income determines loan eligibility

-- Collateral availability affects loan amount sanctioned
+- Collateral availability affects the maximum loan amount sanctioned

 Market Conditions

-- Currency exchange rates for international students
+- Currency exchange rates matter for international students

 Smart Decision Making for Principal Amount